DaveBenham/VenomModules/README.md

 ## CLONE MERGE
 ![Clone Merge module image](./doc/CloneMerge.png)
 Clone Merge clones up to 8 monophonic inputs and merges the resultant channels into a single polyphonic output.
 It is especially useful with the Recurse modules when using polyphonic inputs.
-Clone Merge provides a convenient way to replicate CV inputs to match the recursions count.
+Clone Merge provides a convenient way to replicate CV inputs to match the recursion count.

 ### CLONE knob
 Selects the number of times to clone or replicate each input.
 Possible values range from 1 to 16.